Device Provisioning for Xamarin.iOS

 Provisioning your Device

-There are two ways to provision your iOS device with Visual Studio for Mac:
+There are two ways to provision your iOS device:

-Automatically (Recommended) – Select the Automatically manage signing option in the Info.plist file to have Visual Studio for Mac automatically create and manage your Signing Identities, App IDs, and Provisioning Profiles.
+Automatically (Recommended) – Select the Automatic Provisioning scheme in your project to have Visual Studio automatically create and manage your Signing Identities, App IDs, and Provisioning Profiles.
 For information on how to automatically manage provisioning, see the Automatic Provisioning guide.
 This is the recommended way of provisioning an iOS device.

 Manually – Signing Identities, App IDs, and Provisioning Profiles can be created and managed via the Apple Developer Portal, as described in manual provisioning guide.
 These artifacts can then be managed as described in the Apple Account Management guide.